Ireland | World Thinking Day Ideas

 Troop 6127 from Bronx NY represent Ireland for Thinking Day.

 Girl Scouts who have the “Luck of the Irish” for World Thinking Day are in for good times.
 Festive shamrock and rainbow decorations will draw guests to your Thinking Day booth like Irish sports fans to the pub after a hurling match.

-Superhero Justice will guide your girls with ideas, activities and facts for their Ireland presentation when they use our exclusive Ireland Thinking Day Download.
+Superhero Justice will guide your girls with ideas, activities and facts for their World Thinking Day presentation when they use our exclusive Ireland Thinking Day Download.